himanshu2677/Neural-Machine-Translation/README.md

          LSTM: 0.10060721
          LSTM with Attention: 0.12846793
          Transformers: 0.17798639

+    Evaluations scores could be low because models are currently underfitting due to resources constraint on google colab.

 Next Steps:

     1. Add code and results of transformers (ETA: Dec 25th, 2022)